 Just click 'File' - 'Utilities' - 'Import' - 'IIF Files'.
 Quickbooks must close all windows to import the IIF file - click 'OK'.

 Then click 'OK' and click 'Import IIF'.

 And select this account, that was created by Quickbooks for you.
 Click the 'Open' button.

 Done!
 We have two transactions completed.

 Summary, do a backup before importing IIF files.
 Then when you are importing IIF files, see if you have any errors.
-And what Quickbooks does conveniently create separate IIF file, that you can edit in Notepad or any other text editor.
-Or if you see that Quickbooks setup issue, like missing account, then you would go and create that account or Vendor.
-Next step, you import new IIF file, created for you and then it will just import those transactions.
+And what Quickbooks does conveniently create a separate IIF file, that you can edit in Notepad or any other text editor.
+Or if you see that Quickbooks setup issue, like a missing account, then you would go and create that account or Vendor.
+Next step, you import a new IIF file, created for you, and then it will just import those transactions.
 If you see some errors again or some errors are still there, like you did not create all accounts, then you would have a new IIF file with only failed transactions.
-So, you can go to next IIF file with fewer transactions.
+So, you can go to the next IIF file with fewer transactions.